 Charles E. (Chuck) Fox is chief executive officer and founder of Windy Cove Energy II.
 Previously, he was vice president of operations and engineering for Kinder Morgan CO2 Company, where he managed operations of the McElmo Dome CO2 source field and 1,000 miles of CO2 pipeline.
 In addition, he also was responsible for the company’s oil and gas CO2 enhanced oil recovery operations, including the five billion barrel original-oil-in-place (OOIP) Yates field, the three billion barrel OOIP SACROC field, and the Snyder Gasoline Plant.
 Chuck is a co-author of the SPE monograph, Practical Aspects of CO2 Flooding and is an SPE distinguished lecturer.
 He holds a M.S. degree in petroleum engineering from Stanford University and a B.S. degree in mechanical engineering from Rice University.
 He is a registered professional engineer in Texas and New Mexico.

-Andy Casazza, vice president of business development and administration, is a co-founder of Windy Cove Energy II.
+Andy Casazza, chief financial officer, is a co-founder of Windy Cove Energy II.
 Andy is the former vice president of Paxton U.S., heading up business development activities in enhanced oil recovery.
 Previously, he was chief operating officer of Rancher Energy, where he oversaw the land, business development, and finance departments.
 Andy holds a B.A. degree from Claremont McKenna College.

 Jim Skurner, director of engineering, is a co-founder of Windy Cove Energy II.
 Jim brings to Windy Cove 20 years of industry experience, most recently as co-founder and vice president of Tabula Rasa Energy, where he led the development and design of two new San Andres CO2 floods in the Permian Basin.
 His previous engineering experience includes positions at Texaco, Kinder Morgan CO2 and Enhanced Oil Resources.
 Jim holds a B.S. degree in geology from Purdue University and a M.S. degree in petroleum engineering from Texas A&M University.
 He is a registered professional engineer in the state of Texas.